dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

 ### Real Analysis

+  * [Introduction to Real Analysis](http://dcernst.github.io/IBL-RealAnalysis/IBL-RealAnalysis.pdf) by [Dana C. Ernst](http://danaernst.com) (Northern Arizona University).
+Free course materials for an undergraduate real analysis course that utilizes an inquiry-based learning approach.
+These notes are a modification of materials written by [Karl-Dieter Crisman](https://www.gordon.edu/karldietercrisman) (Gordon College), which are an adaptation of the materials by [W. Ted Mahavier](http://www.jiblm.org/mahavier/) (Lamar University) listed below.
   * [Analysis](http://www.jiblm.org/downloads/dlitem.php?id=66&category=jiblmjournal) by [W. Ted Mahavier](http://www.jiblm.org/mahavier/) (Lamar University).
 These notes are for an IBL real analysis course and are available from the [Journal of Inquiry-Based Learning in Mathematics](http://www.jiblm.org).
   * [Analysis WebNotes](http://www.webskate101.com/webnotes/home.htmld/home.html) by [John Lindsay Orr](http://www.math.unl.edu/~jorr1/) (University of Nebraska at Lincoln).
   * [Classical Real Analysis](http://classicalrealanalysis.info/Free-Downloads.php) contains links to a few real analysis texts.
 The word on the street is that *Elementary Real Analysis* by Bruckner and Bruckner is excellent.